numba/numba/docs/source/developer/caching.rst

 --------------

 The cache is invalidated when the corresponding source file is modified.
-However, it is necessary somtimes to clear the cache directory manually.
+However, it is necessary sometimes to clear the cache directory manually.
 For instance, changes in the compiler will not be recognized because the source files are not modified.